 Step 1: Gather the required documents

-- Proof of address in Portugal or your resident country (a utility bill or rental contract should suffice)
+• Proof of a Portuguese address or an address in your resident country (a bank statement, utility bill or rental contract should suffice)

-If you are applying through an attorney or fiscal representative, you will need to submit a power of attorney translated into Portuguese, proving that they have the authority to act on your behalf.
-Portuguese citizens and EU residents do not need to appoint a fiscal representative.
-If these documents are in a language other than Portuguese, English, French or Spanish, they must be translated.
+If you are applying through an attorney or fiscal representative, you will also need to submit a power of attorney, proving that they have the authority to act on your behalf.

-Applicants domiciled outside of the EU, who require a tax representative for the application, will also need a letter of appointment, which we can draft for you.
-It is important to note that the signature on your passport must match the signature on the letter.
+Applicants who require a tax representative for the application will also need a letter of appointment, which we can draft for you.

-Step 2: Apply online for your NIF number
+Step 2: Apply in person or apply online for your NIF number

 Step 3: Receive your NIF number